orestisathanasopoulos/ayomi_fastapi/README.md

 Given the simplicity of the project and for ease of use the environment variables are hardcoded in the versioned compose.yaml despite best practices.

-During build time the backend container uses a shell script to initialize a postgreSQL database which exists in a separate container and the frontend container bundles the latest build.
+During build time the backend container uses a shell script to initialize a postgreSQL database(on the default port 5432) which exists in a separate

+container and the frontend container bundles the latest build.

 ## Running the application